key4hep/k4MarlinWrapper/doc/starterkit/k4MarlinWrapperCLIC/Readme.md

 ```

-Then the reconstruction using the wrapper can be run with
+Then the reconstruction using the k4MarlinWrapper can be run with

 ```bash
 cd CLICPerformance/clicConfig